gildas-lormeau/zip.js/docs/interfaces/ZipWriterConstructorOptions.md

 boundaries and stored uncompressed unless the [ZipWriterConstructorOptions#level](#level) or [ZipWriterAddDataOptions#compressionMethod](#compressionmethod) options are set explicitly.
 Setting the [ZipWriterConstructorOptions#password](#password) option throws an [ERR\_UNSUPPORTED\_ENCRYPTION\_USDZ](../variables/ERR_UNSUPPORTED_ENCRYPTION_USDZ.md) error.
+Writing into a split zip file throws an [ERR\_UNSUPPORTED\_SPLIT\_USDZ](../variables/ERR_UNSUPPORTED_SPLIT_USDZ.md) error, since the 64-byte alignment of an entry is invalidated when the disk it is written into rolls over.

 These constraints apply to the entries written with [ZipWriter#add](../classes/ZipWriter.md#add) only.
 The entries copied with
 [ZipWriter#appendZip](../classes/ZipWriter.md#appendzip) keep the layout of the source zip file and are not checked, so appending a